Do Go On - 397 - Aviator Charles Kingsford Smith

 Don't worry about it.

-In June, we're going back a little bit.
+In June, this is, we're going back a little bit.

 I can't believe it.